t-geindre/php-gpio/README.md

 Understanding I/O permissions
 -----------------------------

-Permissions make sense: it's bad practice to run your webserver user (say, Apache2's www-data) as root, such practice isn't security-aware & therefore not recommeded in an Internet environment.
+Permissions make sense:
+* it's bad practice to run your webserver user (say, Apache2's www-data) as `root`
+* it's bad practice to `chmod 777 /dev` only because someone wants to blink a led freely

+Such practices are regularly proposed on RPi forums, but they aren't security-aware & therefore not recommeded in an Internet environment.
+Instead, the good old `/etc/sudoers` file allow your linux users to execute single files with sudo premissions without password to type.
 In order to blink a led without exposing you Raspbery Pi to security issues, we provide a simple blinker php file, executable from the shell.
 To run this blinker with sudo permissions but without password inputting,